yayashn/RowindCSS/src/DEV_README.md

 # Developer Guide

-## Structure
+## Core Structure
 `elements` Contains the available tags, e.g: Div, Button, Text `utils` Most importantly contains the `getClassValue` which is responsible for parsing the classNames and returning the correct value.
+And contains `getElementProps` which is self explanatory.
 `values` Contains the isolated suffix non-arbitrary value types.
 For example blue-500.
 `classes.ts` Contains an object of className:Properties key-value pairs.
 `types.ts` Contains all types.